Everything you need to know about Newport Rising Festival

-THE NEWPORT Rising Festival returns for the second year later this week, and promises to be bigger and better to commemorate the 180th anniversary of the 1839 Chartist uprising.
+THE NEWPORT Rising Festival has returned for the second year, and is bigger and better to commemorate the 180th anniversary of the 1839 Chartist uprising.

 This year, festival organisers have secured the historic Westgate Hotel, which has been closed for over a decade, to host a number of events.